 A Drug Prevention Strategy for Canada’s Youth

-In 2007, the Canadian Centre on Substance Abuse (CCSA) launched
+In 2007, the Canadian Centre on Substance Use and Addiction (CCSA) launched

 A Drug Prevention Strategy for Canada’s Youth to reduce illicit drug use among Canadians between the ages of 10 and 24.
 Four groups guided the main components of the strategy: